codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 <script src="https://gist.github.com/codenart/1e8bc0361bfa04545427eef9c61c2389.js">
 </script>

-In the second statement, the equal sign `=` will take something on the right to put into the new box on the left.
+In the second statement, the assignment operator `=` will take something on the right to put into the new box on the left.
 But, that `something` is an expression and your computer firstly need to perform a calculation to get the result.
-The variable name on the right is called to take out the string `A cat`.
+The variable named `box` is called to take out the string `A cat`.
 A concatenation is processed and the result is a new string `A cat and another cat`.
-Then the result is put into the new box by the operator `=`.

-You can put the result back into the old box instead of a new box.
+You can also put the result back into the old box instead of a new box.
 But, I prefer creating a new one since variable name is very useful to describe the state of the stored content after each manipulation and gives your code more clarity.

-We're freely to use other beautiful names for those boxes but there're also some rules that we should know:
+By naming variables, we're freely to use other beautiful names for those boxes but there're also some rules that we should take notes:

 - A variable name can contains letters, digits, underscores `_`, and dollar sign `$`.
 - It must not begin with a number